Sustainability was a central theme in the opening of the Superyacht Forum taking place in Amsterdam.

 “We cannot do this on our own but are doing a much better job of collaborating with the supply chain now.
 To get the best result you must sit together at the design stage to discuss the smartest way of achieving things.”

-However the forthcoming EU Corporate Sustainability Reporting Directive with its inevitable impetus towards lifecycle assessments and potential impacts on less well-resourced artisan small businesses on which superyacht builders depend for elements of their builds is worrying said Giovanni.
+However the forthcoming EU Corporate Sustainability Reporting Directive with its inevitable impetus towards lifecycle assessments and potential impacts on less well-resourced artisan small businesses on which superyacht builders depend for elements of their builds is worrying said Giovanna.

 Another factor of concern to superyacht builders is price pressures within the supply chain.